sjsyrek/dinner-for-devs/README.md

 I love cooking and learning about food.
 I have met quite a few developers who feel the same way.
 Recipes are just like code, right?
 I have also met quite a few developers who do not feel this way, and who use ignorance as an excuse for a poor or uninteresting diet.
 Your meal choices are your own, but if you'd like to have a few easy-to-memorize, go-to dinner options, here are some possibilities for your next meal.
 Bon appétit!

 _[Pull requests](https://github.com/sjsyrek/dinner-for-devs/pulls) made in the implied spirit of this repo are welcome and encouraged.
+Use the provided [recipe template](recipes/recipe-template.md).
 Please submit your own experience making a recipe as an [issue](https://github.com/sjsyrek/dinner-for-devs/issues)._

 ### Basic assumptions